 Dedicated Brand is a Swedish company offering clothing and headwear for men and women made from organic and certified Fairtrade cotton and recycled polyester from plastic bottles.
 On their website they provide information on the certificates each of the factories they use have, some of which don’t appear to have independent certification for fair working conditions.
 Also just to note that their cotton is organic but it isn’t certified as such, it’s only certified as Fairtrade.
 You can get some of their clothing from Fresh Cuts in Dublin 2.

 Maska in Sweden create long lasting knitwear from organic cotton, hemp, wool, cashmere, silk and Tencel that seldom need laundering and require lower washing temperatures.
-All of their knitwear yarn is spun in Europe apart from the cashmere and silk blend, and all knitwear is produced in the EU following the labor laws of the European Union, apart from one style which is produced in Nepal at a Swedish-owned factory, which complies with guidelines set by the Fair Wear Foundation.
+All of their knitwear yarn is spun in Europe apart from the cashmere and silk blend, and all knitwear is produced in the EU following the labour laws of the European Union, apart from one style which is produced in Nepal at a Swedish-owned factory, which complies with guidelines set by the Fair Wear Foundation.
 No evidence of independent certification was visible.

 BYEM in Sweden fashion clothing for women from certified organic fabric.
 In fact, not only is their fabric GOTS certified but their entire supply chain is certified, which is very unusual.
 They state that they only work with companies that provide fair working conditions and who can prove that their supply chain is free of child and slave labour.
 They also plant, through the Swedish aid agency Läkarmissionen, a plant in South Sudan every time an order is shipped.